-Sour crop is a yeast infection of the crop that is caused by Candida albicans; if it sounds familiar that is because it’s the cause of ‘thrush’ in babies and infants.
+Sour crop is a yeast infection of the crop caused by Candida albicans; if it sounds familiar, that is because it’s the cause of ‘thrush’ in babies and infants.

 It leads to the thickening of the crop wall and dilation of the crop itself.
-The Candida disrupts the normal bacterial flora of the crop causing further digestion problems.
+Candida disrupts the normal bacterial flora of the crop, causing further digestion problems.

 Does my Chicken Have Sour Crop?

-First thing in the morning when the birds wake and before they eat, their crop should be flat.
-If it is still full and feels boggy or squishy it is likely sour crop – be gentle the crop may feel sore to the bird.
+When the birds wake, their crop should be flat first thing in the morning, and before they eat, their crop should be flat.
+If it is still full and feels boggy or squishy, it is likely a sour crop – be gentle; the crop may feel sore to the bird.

 You may also hear the gurgling from fermentation if you listen carefully to the breast area.

-The breath of the affected bird will have a distinct putrid sour, smell to it – hence the name.
-If you can look in the mouth of the bird you may see whitish patches, or in a really bad case, the entire mouth will be white.
+The breath of the affected bird will have a distinct putrid sour smell to it – hence the name.
+If you can look in the bird’s mouth, you may see whitish patches, or in a nasty case, the entire mouth will be white.

 The affected hen may also be quieter than normal, have a depressed appetite, and occasionally diarrhea.